top of page

 Ears: Tinnitus (ringing in the ears), possibly helps hearing loss

-Genitourinary: Possibly decreases PMS symptoms, increases libido, possibly erectile dysfunction
+Genitourinary/hormone: Possibly decreases PMS and menopause symptoms, increases libido, and possibly helps erectile dysfunction

 Musculoskeletal: Fibromyalgia